 I stayed in a hotel room this time that faced the marina and had a fridge, safe, plenty of outlets, good WiFi, and an array of toiletries.
 There was an iron, ample closet and drawer space, and a TV with a good choice of channels.

 Many years ago I stayed here with some relatives and we were in condos instead at the other end of the complex.
 These have multiple bedrooms, a large shared living room, and a full kitchen.
 They start at 850 square feet.
 That worked well for us on that trip since we didn’t have to go out to a restaurant for every single meal and we had more space for lounging around together as a family.
 Take some time to look through the lodging options here.
 There are set-ups that are beachfront, waterfront, by the tennis courts, and by the marina, size and view determining the rates.

-This place is not flawless, as you can see from sharply divided reviews from past guests on the user-generated feedback sites.
-All the additional charges and resort fees of $20 per person irk a lot of guests and there are some ongoing maintenance issues keeping up so many buildings in this salty air climate.
+This Captiva Island resort is not flawless, as you can see from sharply divided reviews from past guests on the user-generated feedback sites.
+All the additional charges and resort fees of $20 per person irk a lot of guests and there are some ongoing maintenance issues keeping up so many buildings in this salty air climate in the tropics.
 It was clear on my visit that some of the restaurants have trouble finding on-the-ball waiters too, understandable since this small island is a good hour or more away from where service workers can afford to live.